HorvathLab/NGS/scSNVis/README-snv_plotter_pcaumaptsne.md

 depending on the script selected).
 Currently, the script generates a set of plots that represent basic statistics and properties of the SNVs identified in the dataset and utilize existing packages, such as Seurat, Slingshot, and scType.

+## Input
+The script accepts three inputs:
+- STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as an RDS
+- SCReadCounts output file (-t) saved as a .tsv

+See sample files for reference.

+## Output
 The produced figures include:
 - Histogram of mean VAF per SNV per cell
 - Histogram of the number of SNVs per cell